 The fees paid by cultural partners, including the taxes to which they may be subject, are completely reimbursed.
 Financial aid awarded for other fees can cover up to 75% of eligible expenses.
 The school must plan to make the necessary funds available to cover the 25% of expenses not reimbursed by the program.

-It should be noted that, for private educational institutions, the financial assistance granted for a project could be limited to $10 000, depending on the overall budget.
+It should be noted that, for public schools, the maximum amount that the Ministère can award in project funding is $40 000.
+For private educational institutions, the financial assistance granted for a project could be limited to $10 000, depending on the overall budget.

 Cultural partners’ fees are reimbursed to a maximum of $1000 per week per artist or writer, and up to $3000 per week for groups of artists or writers.

-The cultural partners’ lodging and travel expenses are reimbursed to a maximum of $375 per week for all of the participating partners.
+The cultural partners’ accommodation and travel expenses are reimbursed to a maximum of $375 per week for all of the partners participating in the project.
 The following expenses are eligible:

 - Meal costs for lunch (if the departure from the main office or residence occurs before 11:30 a.m. and the return to the main office or residence occurs after 1:30 p.m.): maximum of $14.30, including taxes and tip